Administering Confluence Data Center on Azure

-The shared home is where your attachments, profile pictures, and export files are stored.
-We create a general purpose Azure storage account, configured with local redundant storage, which means there are multiple copies of the data at any one time.
+The shared home stores your your attachments, profile pictures, and export files.
+We create a general purpose Azure storage account, configured with local redundant storage (LRS), which means there are multiple copies of the data at any one time.

 The application nodes are VMs in an Azure Virtual Machine Scale Set.
 Each application node has a Confluence installation directory and a local home directory containing things like logs and search indexes.

-Like the shared home, application nodes are configured with local redundant storage, which means there are multiple copies of the data at any one time.
+Like the shared home, application nodes are configured with local redundant storage.
+This means there are multiple copies of the data at any one time.